 Don't Look Back

-While most praise is generally directed towards their first album, that doesn't mean Boston's second outing, Don't Look Back, is unworthy of attention.
+While most pra ebony porn ise is generally directed towards their first album, that doesn't mean Boston's second outing, Don't Look Back, is unworthy of attention.
 The name is ironic in this case.
 What Boston is in essence doing on this album is not expanding into new territories and instead further compacting and solidifying their unique style.
 While most bands would be (and are) chastised for essentially staying put musically, it's tricker to do so with Boston as the music is just so good.

 The title song, "Don't Look Back", is a Boston classic and deservedly so, containing the uplifting tone, unique vocal harmony, and guitar riffs that make the band great.
 The overall feel to Don't Look Back is slightly slower paced than that of Boston with songs such as "A Man I'll Never Be" and "Used To Bad News."